thewca/wca-regulations/wca-guidelines.md

 ## <article-4><scrambling><scrambling> Article 4: Scrambling

 - 4b1+) [REMINDER] The WCA Delegate must never re-generate any scramble sequences to replace other ones for the purpose of filtering.
 For example, it is not permitted to glance at the scramble sequences for a competition and generate the entire set again in order to generate "fairer" scramble sequences.
 - 4b2+) [CLARIFICATION] In general, all official scramble sequences should be kept secret during the competition and published together after the end of the competition (see [Regulation 1c3a](regulations:regulation:1c3a)).
-In some cases (e.g. world records), the organisation team may wish to release specific scramble sequences sooner after the end of a round.
+In some cases (e.g. world records), the organization team may wish to release specific scramble sequences sooner after the end of a round.
 - 4b4+) [CLARIFICATION] All attempts that have been started within the time frame follow the standard solving procedure (i.e. they are not stopped when the time frame of the relevant scramble sequence exceeds).
 - 4d+) [CLARIFICATION] Some puzzles use standard colour schemes, except that white is replaced with black.
 In this case, black is the darkest colour and must not be treated as white.
 - 4d++) [ADDITION] It is permitted for the puzzle to change its orientation when it is moved from the scrambler to the solving station, as long as no one is attempting to influence the randomness of the orientation (see [Regulation A2e1](regulations:regulation:A2e1)).